langston-barrrett.github.io

 expand its reach.

-Suppose we have l1 l2 : list A
+Suppose we have l1 l2 : list A. If we have

 Lemma hd_eq (l1 l2 : list A) : l1 = l2 -> hd l1 = hd l2.